microsoft/BotFramework-Composer/docs/archived docs/concept-dialog.md

 ### Recognizer

 The recognizer interprets what the user wants based on their input.
 When a dialog is invoked its **recognizer** will start to process the message and try to extract the primary [**intent**](concept-language-understanding.md#intents) and any [**entity values**](concept-language-understanding.md#entities) the message includes.
 After processing the message, both the **intent** and **entity values** are passed onto the dialog's triggers.
-Composer currently supports two recognizers: The LUIS recognizer, which is the default, and the Regular Expression recognizer.
+Composer currently supports two recognizers: The LUIS recognizer, which is the default, and the regular expressions recognizer.
 You can choose only one recognizer per dialog, or you can choose not to have a recognizer at all.
 Below is a screenshot of recognizers supported in Composer.

 ![Recognizer](./media/dialog/recognizer.png)